-'It's the reason I play golf' - MacIntyre on realising Ryder Cup dream
+It's the reason I play golf - MacIntyre on Ryder Cup dream

 McIlroy, Jon Rahm, Viktor Hovland, Tyrrell Hatton and Matt Fitzpatrick were the other automatic European qualifiers.

-They have now been joined by captain Luke Donald's wildcard picks: Justin Rose, Shane Lowry, Tommy Fleetwood, Nicolai Hojgaard, Sepp Straka and Ludvig Aberg.
+They have now been joined by captain Luke Donald's wildcard picks - Justin Rose, Shane Lowry, Tommy Fleetwood, Nicolai Hojgaard, Sepp Straka and Ludvig Aberg.

 "They're going to support me and I'm going to try and support them and I'll pull things from their brains if I can," MacIntyre said of his team-mates.

-There may be some picking of the Scot's mind too since he is a previous winner at the Marco Simone.
+There may be some questions to the Scot too, given he has won at Marco Simone.

-MacIntyre was the 2022 Italian Open champion, beating Fitzpatrick in a play-off, although he had to withdraw after the first round of this year's event with a back strain.
+MacIntyre was the Italian Open champion in 2022, beating Fitzpatrick in a play-off, although he had to withdraw after the first round of this year's event with a back strain.

 "It's a massive driving course," he said.
 "Tee to green, it's huge, with long rough and I expect the greens will be slightly slower than we're used to, to try and favour us.
 It's a tough old course."